Skip to main content

 How many TAs do you hire?

 Spring quarter in preparation for fall is the best time to apply for a TAship.
-In preparation for fall we hire 5-7 TAs.
 Many TAs will continue to work for Chinese Studies program for the entire academic year or until they graduate, but still need to re-apply each quarter.
 In winter and spring quarters there is a reduction in enrollments which causes us to cancel some sections and therefore we will need fewer TAs.

 Can you enter my information into the application for me?